podchasova11/mobile-testing-interview-questions/README.md

             adb shell svc data disable
             adb shell svc wifi enable
             adb shell svc wifi disable

+      In the context of interrupt testing, I can also mimick a call on an emulator:

+            adb shell am start -a android.intent.action.CALL

 - [ ] <code>adb push <local_file> <remote_location></code>: copy a file from your computer to the connected device
   - [ ] When testing an upload feature on an app like YouTube or Instagram, I might need to push some files to my device’s <code>/sdcard</code> directory.
 I can copy a file (image, video, etc.) from the host machine to the mobile device with the following command: